Christmas 2016 newsletter

 I would advise a simple skin-prick test to determine your vitamin D status before starting any supplement regime, because being a fat soluble vitamin that the body can store for a few months, it is not advisable to supplement unnecessarily.
 But sun exposure is also no guarantee of good vitamin D levels, our ability to synthesize vitamin D declines with age.
 Even tennis pros in Florida over a certain age have been found with low levels.
 Ideally, you want serum levels to be between 50 and 75 nmol/L

-Now on to GLUTEN-FREE eating, which is clearly a must for those with Coeliac Disease (CD), but for non-coeliacs, the media would have us believe it is simply a faddy lifestyle choice.
-So is there a scientific basis for it?
-Are there any actual health benefits achieved by avoiding gluten?
+Being fastidiously gluten free is clearly a must for those with Coeliac Disease, but for those with an ‘intolerance’ to wheat, the media would have us believe it is simply a faddy lifestyle choice.
+So is there any scientific basis for intolerance?
+Or, are there any actual health benefits achieved by avoiding gluten?

-The answer is YES.
-Firstly, the health benefits associated with avoiding gluten are to do with the health of the gut lining because gluten has been shown to increase gut permeability.
+The answer is YES, and it’s all to do with the surface lining of the gut, because eating a lot of wheat and gluten has been shown to increase gut permeability.
 I know that sounds a little absurd as the gut is supposed to be permeable, how else would we absorb nutrients.
-But gluten produces a hyper-permeability that for some can cross a threshold into the level of leakiness that produces food intolerances and inflammation and immune reactions.
+But gluten produces a hyper-permeability that for some can cross a threshold into the level of ‘leakiness’ that produces food intolerances and inflammation and immune reactions.
 A healthy gut lining has a good barrier function as well as the ability to absorb fully digested nutrients.
 Gluten has been shown to disrupt that barrier function leading to inappropriate passage of undigested food particles, leading to immune reactions.

 For those with positive blood tests for gluten antibodies, our NHS also requires a biopsy, or visual proof of ‘villous atrophy’ (flattening or loss of villi on the surface of the small intestine) to confirm a diagnosis of CD.
 This is another example of clinical practice unfortunately lagging far behind the evidence base of current research, as research now shows the autoimmune disease process triggered by antibodies to gliadin (a protein in gluten) is not limited to gut villi destruction.
 Other organ tissue can be affected.
 So a negative gut tissue biopsy that gives you the all-clear to eat gluten, could in fact lead to the silent, unseen disease progressing unchecked, somewhere other than the gut.